TangramDev/OpenUniverse/README.md

 # The goal of Universe
-It provides flexible and powerful dynamic layout engine for Win32 applications, and allows developers to provide users with dynamic application organization ability at runtime
+Provides a flexible, powerful, multi-level dynamic layout engine for Win32 applications, allowing developers to provide users with dynamic application organization at runtime

-It provides dynamic.
-Net framework support for Win32 applications, enabling developers to create.
-Net objects and.
-Net UI objects(WinForm, Usercontrol, WPF,…) dynamically at runtime
+Provides dynamic.NET Framework support for Win32 applications, enabling developers to dynamically create.NET objects and.NET UI objects at runtime (WinForm, Usercontrol, WPF...)

-It provides a full-featured modern browser model for the Win32 Application, so that developers can freely use the browser window or browser sub window.
-Combined with the dynamic layout engine, the Win32 Application can support a powerful extended web page, which makes the application system have the ability to support the modern Internet
+Provides a full-featured modern browser model for Win32 applications, enabling developers to use browser windows or browser subwindows freely.
+Combined with the dynamic layout engine, Win32 applications can support a powerful extended Web page, which enables the application system to support the modern Internet.